 Free-thinking Johnny Case finds himself betrothed to a millionaire’s daughter.
-When her family, with the exception of black-sheep Linda and drunken Ned, want Johnny to settle down to big business, he rebels, wishing instead to spend the early years of his life on “holiday.”
-With the help of his friends, Nick and Susan Potter, he makes up his mind as to which is the better course and the better mate. —IMDb
+When her family wants him to settle down to big business, he rebels, wishing instead to spend the early years of his life on “holiday.”

 Under-appreciated Philadelphia Story 'prequel' in which Hepburn finds her feet as the socialite with a soul, and Cary Grant plumbs the depths of the working class dreamer James Stewart would mint as Macaulay Connor (and Grant himself would replicate again in Talk of the Town).
 Even more overlooked perhaps is Lew Ayres, as Hepburn's alcoholic brother, who shows some real Jack Lemmon-esque acting chops.

 A comedy just this side of screwball.
 Certainly there is serviceable comic friction to the clash of classes—who knows? maybe America's plunge into income inequality will yield sharp movies.
 But the moments that linger most from Cukor's advanced ode to dropping out are delicate and melancholy, so much so that if you find yourself wondering if Grant and Hepburn will end up together, you should chase that feeling.

 Very well written and acted, but the second act drags.
 It feels as though the first act is very rushed, which could be said it's a representation of the character's hasty wedding, but then it completely slows downs at the new years party.
 But overall, Hepburn and Grant are super enjoyable.
 Very nice.